oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - Continuous integration example

-- Performance evaluation and tuning  @@ especially, profile to help identify bottlenecks; e.g. graph traversal
+- Performance evaluation and tuning  @@ especially, profile to help identify bottlenecks; e.g. graph traversal  (using MELD as case study for more general results)   Without the present project, we wouldn't have understood this requirement (answers why me Q)???

 - Solid-based application examples?

 - Ethnographic study on DH research for wishlist?

+# 7. Acknowledgements

+@@ (TROMPA, BiTH, Lohengrin, Delius, FASTm, Un locking musicology)

+@@ (inc MELDfest participants)

 ----

+# Additional notes, to be removed

 @@ The following points should be covered somewhere in the main document above.